 There are generally four parts to this note.
 If you follow these steps below you will have created an excellent and to the point SOAP Note that is easy to understand and review.

-Subjective: It describes the patients’ current condition and why they came to visit.
-In addition, it includes a brief synapse of the following: Encounter of injury, how long it has continued since the encounter, essence of pain (how it feels and how sever the pain is), any additional evidence, and any other therapy or treatments the client has received already.
+It describes the patients’ current condition and why they came to visit.
+In addition, it includes a brief synapse of the following: Encounter of injury, how long it has continued since the encounter, the essence of pain (how it feels and how severe the pain is), any additional evidence, and any other therapy or treatments the client has received already.

 Basically, the documentation’s subjective section should include how the patient is feeling and how they have been since their last checkup in their own words.